igaster/laravel-theme/README.md

     'key'           => 'value',
 ],
 ```
-all settings are optional and can be ommited.
+all settings are optional and can be omitted.
 Check the example in the configuration file...
 If you are OK with the defaults then you don't even have to touch the configuration file.
 If a theme has not been registered then the default values will be used!

 ## Extending themes

 You can set a theme to extend an other.
 When you are requesting a view/asset that doesn't exist in your active theme, then it will be resolved from it's parent theme.
-You can easily create variations of your theme by simply overiding your views/themes that are different.
+You can easily create variations of your theme by simply overriding your views/themes that are different.

 All themes fall back to the default laravel folders if a resource is not found on the theme folders.
 So for example you can leave your common libraries (jquery/bootstrap ...) in your `public` folder and use them from all themes.
-No need to dublicate common assets for each theme!
+No need to duplicate common assets for each theme!

 ## Working with Themes